C0deboy/contact-form-no-backend/README.md

 # Contact form without backend

 It's a responsive modal, activated on button and validated by Javascript.
 Error messages are displayed if something is wrong.
 It uses [formspree.io](https://formspree.io/) for sending emails.
-All u need is HTML, Javascript and JQuery.
+All you need is HTML, Javascript and JQuery.

 See it [here](https://c0deboy.github.io/contact-form-no-backend/).